 - 107.2.5 Exterior balcony and elevated walking surfaces.
 Where balcony or other elevated walking surfaces are exposed to water from direct or blowing rain, snow or irrigation, and the structural framing is protected by an impervious moisture barrier the construction documents shall include details for all element of the impervious moisture barrier system.
 The construction documents shall include manufacturer's installation instructions. - 107.2.6 Site plan.
-The construction documents submitted with the application for permit shall be accompanied by a site plan showing to scale the size and location of new construction and existing structures on the site, distances from lot lines and between buildings, the established street grades and the proposed finished grades and, as applicable, flood hazard areas, floodways, and design flood elevations; and it shall be drawn in accordance with an accurate boundary line survey.
+The construction documents submitted with the application for permit shall be accompanied by a site plan showing to scale the size and location of new construction and existing structures on the site, distances from lot lines, the established street grades and the proposed finished grades and, as applicable, flood hazard areas, floodways, and design flood elevations; and it shall be drawn in accordance with an accurate boundary line survey.
 In the case of demolition, the site plan shall show construction to be demolished and the location and size of existing structures and construction that are to remain on the site or plot.
-The site plan shall include accessible parking and accessible routes as required by the FBC Accessibility when applicable.
 The building official is authorized to waive or modify the requirement for a site plan when the application for permit is for alteration or repair or when otherwise warranted. - 107.2.6.1 Design flood elevations.
-Where design flood elevations are not specified, they shall be established in accordance with Section 1612.3.1 of this code.
+Where design flood elevations are not specified, they shall be established in accordance with Section 1612.3.1.
 Design flood elevations shall be uniformly specified utilizing the currently effective NAVD 88. - 107.2.6.2 For the purpose of inspection and record retention, site plans for a building may be maintained in the form of an electronic copy at the worksite.
-These plans must be open to inspection by the building official or a duly authorized representative, as required by the Florida Building Code.

-107.2.7 Structural information.
+These plans must be open to inspection by the building official or a duly authorized representative, as required by the Florida Building Code. - 107.2.7 Structural information.
 The construction documents shall provide the information specified in Section 1603 of this code and include shoring details, where applicable, for new construction and alterations.
-Where construction includes excavation, shoring details shall demonstrate protection of the angle of repose for foundation systems of existing adjacent structures.

-107.3 Examination of documents.
+Where construction includes excavation, shoring details shall demonstrate protection of the angle of repose for foundation systems of existing adjacent structures. - 107.3 Examination of documents.
 The building official shall examine or cause to be examined the accompanying submittal documents and shall ascertain by such examinations whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.